-- Use Misoprostol, the second medication, on a day where you can rest and you do not have any responsibilities.
-Make sure that you are somewhere where you feel comfortable and safe.
+- Use Misoprostol a day when you can rest and you do not have things to do.
+It is best to be in a place where you feel comfortable and safe.

 Things to think of while making this emergency plan:

-- • What will you say once you arrive?
-(We will explain thoroughly as you keep reading, but if you used the pills in your mouth, they can not be detected.
-However, if you live in a place where abortion is restricted, they might pressure you to say that you used pills to cause an abortion.)
+- What will you say to medical staff?
+(We are going to explain this in great detail as you keep reading on, but if you used the pills in your mouth they will not have a way to detect you used them.
+Nevertheless, if you live in a place where safe abortion is restricted, they could try and pressure you to say that you provoked an abortion.)